System Architecture

 - how the major blocks relate

-- why the design is credible
+- why the design direction makes sense

 It intentionally avoids: